oracle-livelabs/security/data-safe/introduction/introduction-sandbox.md

 # Introduction

 This workshop is designed to help new users become familiar with the features of Oracle Data Safe.
-In the LiveLabs Sandbox environment, you learn how to audit database activity, generate alerts, assess the security of your database configurations and users, and discover and mask sensitive data.
+In the LiveLabs Sandbox environment, you learn how to audit database activity and generate alerts, assess the security of your database configurations and users, and discover and mask sensitive data.

 Estimated Workshop Time: 2 hours